 The dues shall be as follows:

 Member Institutions Dues shall not exceed $2,500 per separately accredited program per year and shall be determined by the ACAPT Board of Directors.

+Institutions of higher education located in the United States of America with a physical therapist education program that obtain initial accreditation from CAPTE in the fall may pay an one-time only half dues of $1,250 between January 1 - June 30 in the year following their fall accreditation.

 Individual Members